golang/proposal/design/33974-add-public-lockedfile-pkg.md

 func Open(name string) (*File, error)

 // OpenFile is like os.OpenFile, but returns a locked file.
-// If flag includes os.O_WRONLY or os.O_RDWR, the file is write-locked;
+// If flag implies edition (ie: os.O_TRUNC, os.O_WRONLY or os.O_RDWR), the file
-// otherwise, it is read-locked. func OpenFile(name string, flag int, perm os.FileMode) (*File, error)
+// is write-locked; otherwise, it is read-locked. func OpenFile(name string, flag int, perm os.FileMode) (*File, error)

 // Close unlocks and closes the underlying file.